rust-lang/rustc-dev-guide/src/hir-typeck/expectations.md

 ### Closures and Higher-Ranked Variables

 Closures need to have type inference eagerly applied to them because they are functions that are rarely fully annotated.
-Top-level functions i.e. `fn <T, Y>(what_that_is: T, what_it_isnt: Y) -> bool {/* */}` have their input / output types fully defined (opaque types still being an explicit annotation) but closures tend to have most/all of their type annotations missing, like `|a, b| if a < b {vec![1, 2, 3]} else {vec![6, 7, 8]} `.
+Top-level functions i.e. `fn is_even(number: i32) -> bool {number % 2 == 0}` have their input / output types fully defined (opaque types still being an explicit annotation) but closures tend to have most/all of their type annotations missing, like `|a, b| if a < b {vec![1, 2, 3]} else {vec![6, 7, 8]}`.

-Eager, Higher-Ranked type inference happens in closures because closures can introduce Higher-Ranked Lifetimes. `for<'a> T<'a>` is the only style of higher-ranked bound in Rust, and these can appear in the types of closures.
+If we didn't do eager type inference we would instead have closures whose types were filled with inference variables.
+This would be able to solve in some situations, but because we do not have Higher-Ranked Inference Variables[^higher-ranked-inference] this would make the higher-ranked bounds for lifetimes that rust can have unusable without more annotation.

 The above is only slightly true.
 Let's be wrong about it in more interesting ways.

 ### Coercions

-?
-[Coercions](https://doc.rust-lang.org/reference/type-coercions.html) engage in eager type inference as we need to know the type of a coerced type as early as possible for some reason idk.
-Maybe this is fail-early stuff?
-Need to engage in investigation.
+[Coercions](./coercions.md) can happen in many places, and so we check for them and perform them when able.
+When we successfully find a coercion, we need to eagerly perform type inference/checking on it as future inference will require or benefit from this information to be known ahead of time.

 ### Method calls?